A2SV-G5-Web/web-task-4/README.md

-# Getting Started with Create React App
+# Task 4: Building a Simple Todo List App with React and Typescript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Congratulations on completing Task 4 of the Web Learning Path!
+Below is the solution for creating a simple todo app using React and Typescript.

 ## Available Scripts